claymager/idris2-pkgs/docs/builders.rst

 -  ``idrisTestLibraries`` : List of idris2 packages only used in checkPhase

--  ``codegen`` : String Which codegen to use when compiling executables.
+-  ``codegen`` : Optional String Which codegen to use when compiling executables.
-   Default “chez”.

 -  ``ipkgFile`` : String Same ``ipkgFile`` as in ``idrisPackage``, but it’s only used for the build/install commands.
 No dependency